 We encourage you to get involved and make a profound difference in the lives of those who have safeguarded our freedoms.
 Learn more about our impactful programs and how you can contribute through Minutes That Matter and Helping Heroes Home.

-How to Donate Your Cell Phones, Smart Phones, and Devices
+How to Donate Old Cell Phones, Smart Phones & Devices

 Our organization offers a unique opportunity to support active military members and veterans.
 Here are the ways you can make a difference: